AppleGamer22/applegamer22.github.io/content/posts/bandit.md

 ```

 ## References
-* Reinhart, J. (2014, November 26).
-Sort and count number of occurrence of lines.
+* Reinhart, J. (2014, November 26). `sort` and count number of occurrence of lines.
 Unix & Linux Stack Exchange. <https://unix.stackexchange.com/a/170044/232245>

 # Level 9 - 10
 > The password for the next level is stored in the file `data.txt` in one of the few human-readable strings, preceded by several `=` characters.